- How to develop a mobile app for both iOS and Android using Flutter How to develop a mobile app for both iOS and Android using Flutter

 Adapting to Different Screen Sizes

 Flutter helps developers make interfaces that fit any screen size or orientation.
-Widgets like MediaQuery
+Widgets like MediaQuery and LayoutBuilder give access to screen details.
+This lets developers change the UI as needed.

-for flexible grid systems. - Use
+• Use Row, Column, and Flexible for flexible grid systems.

-to get device info and adjust the UI.
+• Use MediaQuery to get device info and adjust the UI.

 Designing for Material Design and Cupertino

 Flutter has many widgets for both Material Design and Cupertino (iOS) designs.
-Developers can pick from widgets like AppBar
+Developers can pick from widgets like AppBar, BottomNavigationBar, and Drawer.
+This makes it easy to create beautiful, platform-specific interfaces.

-Material Design Widgets | Cupertino Widgets |
+Material Design Widgets Cupertino Widgets

 Using these widgets, developers can make interfaces that match the native look of iOS or Android.
 This gives users a familiar and cohesive experience.